A Message from the President

 With industry-leading experience evaluating and developing unconventional assets across the country, Verdun has strategically focused its efforts on one of the most prolific and accessible regions in the world: The Eagle Ford and Austin Chalk Trend of South Texas.

-After executing a very effective and efficient drilling campaign in 2017 which saw 17 new wells brought to market, the Company is increasing that number to 25 wells in 2018.
+After executing a very effective and efficient drilling campaign with 17 new wells brought on line in 2017 and 25 wells in 2018, the Company plans to increase that number to 36 new wells in 2019 on existing acreage.
 Utilizing its proprietary “artillery frac” design, it intends to unlock value across both plays and produce its commodity directly into the Texas Gulf Coast market and premium pricing.
-The company expects to exit the 2018 calendar year at a stable production rate in excess of 20,000 net boepd, giving it a cash flow platform to pursue a multitude of various growth options.
+The company expects to exit the 2019 calendar year at a stable production rate in excess of 30,000 net boepd, giving it a cash flow platform to pursue a multitude of various growth options.

 Community & Environment